 There are two specific types of diabetes – Type 1 and Type 2.
 While diabetes is a serious health condition, you can typically get life insurance coverage when you have either Type 1 or Type 2 diabetes – provided that your condition is managed and under control.

 Type 1 Diabetes

-When a person has Type 1 diabetes, their body does not produce insulin.
+When a person has Type 1 diabetes, their body is unable to produce insulin.
 Insulin is a hormone that our bodies require for obtaining glucose (sugar) from the bloodstream to go into the body’s cells.
-The body will break down the sugars and the starches that a person eats into a simple sugar that is referred to as glucose – which it will then use for energy.

 What makes getting life insurance for a type 1 diabetic difficult is that many insurance companies do not understand how it can or should affect your premiums.